davidly/davidly/README.md

 The repos found here are apps I built for my own use and amusement.
 I code when I need a tool or am curious about something.

-All of the code is free available for use as you like.
+All of the code is freely available for use as you like.